olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Patient_Microservice/README.md

 - To run the Microservice in an IDE, please use the DEV profile.
 - To run the Microservice in Docker containers, please use the PROD profile.

->Please note that the application has been developed with the IntelliJ IDE.

 ### Endpoints

 For information about EndPoints that are exposed by the Mediscreen Patient Microservice, please refer to the document located in this repository called :